hashbangers/charge2GO/README.md

 # Proposed Solution

-How would it be if every electric car on the road could be potential charging station.
-This way the vehicle owners can obtain charge not only from other charging stations but also from the stationary cars on the road.
-The donor ( the owner of the vehicle willing to donate charge) gets an incentive based on the number of units of charge he willing  to donate.
+What if every electric car on the road was a potential charging station?
+This way vehicle owners can obtain charge not only from other charging stations but also from stationary cars on the road.
+The donor (the owner of the vehicle willing to donate charge) gets an incentive based on the number of units of charge he/she donates.

 <p align="center">
   <img src="https://github.com/hashbangers/charge2GO/blob/master/screenshots/solution_map.png" width="250">